 The philosophical component of the course will be rooted in non-dual Tantra yoga philosophy and teachings.
 Tantra is a direct realisation tradition, which means in this training, whilst we’ll soak in the ancient sutras and teachings from the tradition - your particular and distinct way of seeing and being - your intuition, your experience - is honoured as the teacher.
 You won’t be asked to believe or buy into anything you can’t directly experience for yourself.
 Together we will create a non-hierarchical learning space, each of us sharing honestly from what we experience, in order to discover more collectively.

-The training will take place primarily at Reset Studio in Kinning Park, Glasgow but there will also be an immersive week retreat at the beautiful Papple Steading in East Lothian, giving you the opportunity to step away from daily life and experience how practice shifts with in depth focus and attention.
+The training will take place primarily at Reset Studio in Kinning Park, Glasgow but there will also be an immersive 10-day retreat in the foothills of the Alpujarra mountains in southern Spain,

 The course is facilitated and curated by Anna and Annie - RESET teachers and founders of FORM!
 For more information on our incredible guest faculty, read their bios below.